JoshOrndorff/LearnRholangByExample/3-TelephoneNamesAndProcesses/README.md

 ![This telephone game has a fork](telephoneFork.png)

 Instead of a linear telephone game where each player passes the message to the next, let's add a branch in the game.
-So now Bob will send to Charlie like before, but Bob will also send to Elise.
+So now Bob will send to Charlie like before, but Bob will also send to Dawn.

-Each branch can be as long as you want, but at the end of each branch, print the message to stdout.
+Each branch can be as long as you want, but at the end of each branch, print the message to `stdout`.